Introduction

 |

-I moved to Toronto and enrolled in the journalism program at Ryerson University,
+I moved to Toronto and enrolled in the journalism program at Ryerson University. |

 During some of my spare time as a journalism student, I began painting

-Also when I was still a
+When I was still a

 journalism student, I had my first group show (in 1980) at the now defunct